 Cumulative back muscle fatigue plays a role in the occurrence of low-back injuries in occupations that require repetitive lifting of heavy loads and working in forward leaning postures.
 Lift-support exoskeletons have the potential to reduce back and hip muscle activity, thereby delaying the onset of fatigue in these muscles.
-Therefore, exoskeletons are being considered a potentially important tool to further reduce workload related injuries.
+Therefore, exoskeletons are being considered a potentially important tool to further reduce workload-related injuries.
 However, today no standards have been established on how to benchmark the support level of lift-support exoskeletons.
 This work proposes an experimental protocol to quantify the support level of a lift-support exoskeletons on instant changes in muscle activity and fatigue development while maintaining a static forward leaning posture.
 It then applies the protocol to experimentally assess the effect of the support provided by a commercially available lift-support exoskeleton, the LiftSuit 2.0 (Auxivo AG, Schwerzenbach, Switzerland), on the user.

-In a sample of 14 participants, the amplitude of the muscle activity of the back muscles ($\Delta{\text{erector spinae, thoracic}} = 33.0\%$, $\Delta{\text{erector spinae, lumbar}} = 13.2\%$) and hip muscles ($\Delta{\text{gluteus maximus}} = 16.3\%$) were significantly reduced.
-Wearing the exoskeleton significantly reduced the amount of fatigue developed during the task ($\Delta{\text{quadratus lumborum}} = 10.1\%$, $\Delta{\text{gluteus maximus}} = 44.0\%$).

-Changes in muscle fatigue can be objectively recorded, and correlate with relevant changes for exoskeleton users: the time a task can be performed and perceived low-back fatigue.
-Thus including such measures of fatigue in standardized benchmarking procedures will help quantify the benefits of exoskeletons for occupational use.
+In a sample of 14 participants, the amplitude of the muscle activity of the back muscles $(\Delta{\text{erectorspinae,thoracic}} = 33.0\%, \Delta{\text{erectorspinae,lumbar}} = 13.2\%)$ and hip muscles $(\Delta{\text{gluteusmaximus}} = 16.3\%)$ was significantly reduced.
+Wearing the exoskeleton significantly reduced the amount of fatigue developed during the task ($\Delta{\text{quadratuslumborum}} = 10.1\%, \Delta{\text{gluteusmaximus}} = 44.0\%$).
+Changes in muscle fatigue can be objectively recorded and correlated with relevant changes for exoskeleton users: the time a task can be performed and perceived low-back fatigue.
+Thus, including such measures of fatigue in standardized benchmarking procedures will help quantify the benefits of exoskeletons for occupational use.

-Impact Statement

-Heavy physical work including working in forward leaning position is a leading cause of musculo-skeletal disorders across many applications.
-Cumulative muscle fatigue influences the prevalence of occupational low-back injuries.
-While occupational lift-support exoskeletons have the potential to reduce muscle activity and consequently fatigue, no standards have been established on how to benchmark the support level of lift-support exoskeletons.
-This lack of established and accepted standards is currently one of the major hurdles for a wider adoption of occupational exoskeleton because it makes it very difficult for potential exoskeleton users to compare different devices and identify the most suitable for their specific application.
-To close this gap, this work proposes a protocol for measuring muscle load and rate of muscle fatigue for forward leaning tasks.
-The protocol is then validated by evaluating the benefits of a commercially available lift-support exoskeleton evaluation.
-The results of the experiment show that the LiftSuit reduces activity and fatiguing of back and hip muscles during static forward leaning, indicating that the exoskeleton effectively supports muscles of the lower back and the hip and may lower the chance of injuries for work.

-© Cambridge University Press 2019.
-This is an Open Access article, distributed under the terms of the Creative Commons Attribution licence (http:// creativecommons.org/licenses/by/4.0/), which permits unrestricted re-use, distribution, and reproduction in any medium, provided the original work is properly cited.